 Everplans has been Minted.

-Our co-founder Abby Schneiderman was recently interviewed by the personal financial management service Mint.com regarding end-of-life planning.
+Our co-founder Abby Schneiderman was interviewed by the personal financial management service Mint.com regarding end-of-life planning.
 Here are some highlights:

 What do you think are the biggest challenges facing individuals making end-of-life plans?

 For so many people, this can be an overwhelming process, so we see the biggest challenge is quite simply just finding a place to start.
 As such, Everplans offers so many different entry points.

 Why do you think many of us avoid making these plans?